lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 --- abstract

 This document defines combinations of US NIST ML-DSA in hybrid with traditional algorithms RSASSA-PKCS1-v1.5, RSASSA-PSS, ECDSA, Ed25519, and Ed448.
-These combinations are tailored to meet regulatory guidelines.
+These combinations are tailored to meet regulatory guidelines in certein regions.
 Composite ML-DSA is applicable in applications that uses X.509 or PKIX data structures that accept ML-DSA, but where the operator wants extra protection against breaks or catastrophic bugs in ML-DSA, and where EUF-CMA-level security is acceptable.

 <!-- End of Abstract -->